INS Brahmaputra (1994)

+Design and Construction

 The design and construction of the ship is entirely Indian, and is a modification of the Godavari class of frigates.
 It is fitted with an array of modern sensor suites and matching weapon systems.
 INS Brahmaputra was commissioned on 14 April 2000 by Captain Pradeep 'Billoo' Chauhan, VSM.

 This 3,600-tonne ship is 125 m long and can reach speeds of up to 30 kn.
-She operates the Westland Sea King helicopter and the MATCH (Multi Role Anti Submarine Torpedo Carrying Helicopter) helicopter, which is an anti-submarine warfare variant of the Chetak helicopter.
+She operates the Westland Sea King helicopter and the MATCH (Multi-Role Anti-Submarine Torpedo Carrying Helicopter) helicopter, which is an anti-submarine warfare variant of the Chetak helicopter.
 Brahmaputra is the second ship of the Indian Navy named for the River Brahmaputra.
 The first vessel of the name was a Type 41 Leopard-class frigate that was commissioned in 1958.
 The symbol of Brahmaputra is 'The Raging Rhino', for the one-horned rhino native to the Brahmaputra valley.

 Operations

 Operation Sukoon

-In July 2006, Brahmaputra, under the command of Captain Kapil Gupta, was a part of Task Force 54 on its return to India from the Mediterranean, when it was turned back to assist in Operation Sukoon.
+In July 2006,INS Brahmaputra, under the command of Captain Kapil Gupta, was a part of Task Force 54 on its return to India from the Mediterranean, when it was turned back to assist in Operation Sukoon.
 The task force consisted of three warships and a fleet tanker which were returning from a goodwill visit and were just about to cross the Suez Canal.
 After the evacuation, the task force remained on station in international waters off Lebanon, monitoring the conflict and ensuring the safety of remaining Indian nationals in Lebanon.
 The vessels left for their home ports on 10 August 2006. during the 2006 Israeli-Lebanese conflict.